pkmn-tools/documents/getting_set_up.md

  ```

 ## Setting up Godot
 This project relies on the Godot engine.
-In particular, we rely on [Godot 3.4.2](https://downloads.tuxfamily.org/godotengine/3.4.2/).

-You will need to download
+In particular, we rely on Godot 3.4.
+Currently, the latest revision to 3.4 is [3.4.2](https://downloads.tuxfamily.org/godotengine/3.4.2/).
+Unless some incompatibility comes up, we will continue to update minor point releases.

+### Installing the editor
+You will need to download Godot\_v3.4-stable\_linux\_server.64.zip if you plan on testing or deploying Server.
+Additionally, you should download and install the editor for whatever operating system you use.
+When the option is available, I recommend using the 64-bit version.

+### Configuring the editor
+When you first launch Godot, you will see a Project Manager screen.
+Follow these steps to import the projects:

+1. Click Import
+2. Click Browse
+3. Navigate to the directory you created before you cloned the repository.
+4. Open GDChaoticTCG
+5. Open Server
+6. Double-click "project.godot"
+7. Repeat steps 1-6 for Client instead of Server

+Once this is finished, you simply need to choose "Client" or "Server" before clicking "Edit" if you want to make changes to the project

 ## Learning
 If you're new to Godot or the other technologies in use for this project, please take a look at [Learning](learning.md).
 This will have some helpful information for you.